sydsyfq/syafiq-iv-question/README.md

 # Zus Coffee Backend Developer Interview Question

 This website will be able to inspect, create and edit the product and user details.
-This website also have API that will able another website to display the products and user details.
+This website also has an API that will able another website to display the products and user details.

-This website use Jetstream to handle the website's login and registration using Sanctum.
+This website uses Jetstream to handle the website's login and registration using Sanctum.

-To build the API, I have install the Laravel Passport that will provides a full OAuth2 server implementation for the website.
+To build the API, I have installed the Laravel Passport to provide a full OAuth2 server implementation for the website.

 ## Run The Website